Representative Terri Cortvriend

 Member, House Environment and Natural Resources Committee

-Nathan Bruno and Jason Flatt Act, which requires suicide awareness and prevention training for teachers and school personnel and establishes a conflict resolution process between teachers or school personnel and students.
-Another law she sponsored in 2021 now precludes the
+The Nathan Bruno and Jason Flatt Act, which she sponsored in 2021, created requirements for suicide awareness and prevention training for teachers and school personnel, and established a conflict resolution process between teachers or school personnel and students.
+Another law she sponsored in 2021 now precludes the disability of a parent from serving as a basis for denial or restriction in matters involving a child's welfare, foster care, family law, guardianship or adoption.
+She has helped effect changes that assist individuals with disabilities in getting the education, services and protections they deserve.

 Before her election to the House of Representatives, Representative Cortvriend served on the Portsmouth School Committee from 2004 to 2008 and from 2012 to 2018, the last four years as chairwoman.
 She served on the Portsmouth Water and Fire District Advisory Board from 2011 to 2017, the Portsmouth Tank Farm Redevelopment Advisory Committee from 2010 to the present, the Portsmouth Charter Review Committee in 2012 and the Portsmouth Economic Development Committee from 2009 to 2013.